 Using an Application Performance Monitor

 Application performance monitors (APMs) are fast becoming a standard part of most deployment environments.
 An APM is an agent that gets installed on a machine — either virtual or pure hardware — as part of the provisioning process.
 APMs observe machine behavior at a very low level.
 For example, most APMs will report CPU utilization, memory allocation and consumption, network I/O and disk activity.
 The information that an APM provides is very useful when determining application performance during a test.

 Figure 5: System monitors provide low-level information that gives an added dimension to performance testing

 Information provided by APMs is particularly useful when it comes to performance testing asynchronous applications.
 Much in the same way that log information from independent components can be tied together to provide a fuller understanding of performance test behavior overall, so too can information that gets emitted from an APM.

 A bottleneck occurring in one system might not be readily apparent in the initial request-response that started the asynchronous interaction, and a fast request-response time can be misleading.
 More information is needed.
 APM data from all the systems used by an application will reveal actual performance shortcomings, even if poor performance might not be evident when measuring the initial request and response that started the interaction with the application.

 Putting It All Together

 Performance testing asynchronous applications is difficult, but it’s made easier if proper test planning takes place.
-Testing asynchronous applications requires more than measuring the timespan between the call to an application and the response received back.
-Asynchronous applications work independent of caller, so the means by which to observe behavior throughout the application must be identified before any testing takes place.
+Testing asynchronous applications require more than measuring the timespan between the call to an application and the response received back.
+Asynchronous applications work independently of the caller, so the means by which to observe behavior throughout the application must be identified before any testing takes place.

 A good test plan will incorporate information from machine logs and application performance monitors to construct an accurate picture of the overall performance of the application.
 Should log and APM information not be available, then test personnel will do well to work with DevOps personnel to make the required information available.